System design interview guide

 --> agents buffer --> disk full --> drop or block producer

-How to use this in an interview — Separate debug volume from audit durability in one sentence; name one merge or cardinality failure mode and how you would detect it before finance does.
+How to use this in an interview — Separate debug volume from audit durability in one sentence.
+Name one failure: cardinality, merge storm, or silent agent drop.
+Pick one metric (ingest lag, drop counter) and one mitigation (quota, separate stream).

 Bottlenecks and tradeoffs